 The University of Delaware’s softball team won their second game of the season on Sunday when the team defeated University of Maryland, Baltimore County Retrievers 6-3 in Baltimore, Maryland.

 The firepower of the offense came off freshman second baseman Brittney Mendoza’s bat who had four RBIs in the game from a grand slam.

 One other Blue Hen who had an RBI in the game was freshman outfielder Hanna Garber (1).

-Junior pitcher Maddi Marsh came in to close out the game out and she went 1.2 innings, three hits, one run, one earned run and earned the save in the win.
+Junior pitcher Maddi Marsh came in to close out the game and she went 1.2 innings, three hits, one run, and one earned run, and earned the save in the win.

-Garber Singles and Scores First Run Of The Game For Delaware
+Garber Singles and Scores the First Run Of The Game For Delaware

-The first inning, neither offense could get anything going but in the second inning the Blue Hens changed that.
+In the first inning, neither offense could get anything going but in the second inning, the Blue Hens changed that.

 It started when Karolina Flores hit a single up the middle and then Brittney Mendoza was hit by a pitch.
 The Hens had Mendoza at first base and Flores at second with Chayanna Gallardo coming up to bat.